The project so far

-In spring 2018, we ran a consultation where we asked for your views on the pipeline corridors.
-Following an in-depth analysis of the work done to date, as well as your feedback, we have decided to take corridors G and J to the next stage.
-These corridors will be combined to form the single preferred corridor.
+- In May 2018, following an in-depth analysis of the work done to date, as well as your feedback, we selected corridors G and J to take to the next stage.
+When combined, these formed the single preferred corridor.

 - In June 2018, we released an initial working route that followed the preferred corridor and was developed by reviewing the available local technical data.
 It was an early view of where we might seek to install the pipeline.

 - In September/October 2018, we ran a consultation where we asked for your views on a preferred route and sub-options along the preferred route.
 This consultation also included an early indication of potential environmental impacts and mitigations.

 - In January/February 2019 we ran a consultation seeking views on design refinements that may have different potential impacts for landowners, the environment and communities than our previous proposals.